oktadev/okta-blog/_source/_posts/2021-03-05-ultimate-guide-to-password-hashing-in-okta.md

 ```

 Okta's API will return a user ID, which you can then store in your database.
 Now, instead of validating a user's username and password yourself every time they log in, you can pass the request over to Okta or [use an Okta-hosted sign-on screen](https://help.okta.com/en/prod/Content/Topics/Settings/custom-okta-hosted-sign-in-page.htm).
 Once Okta authenticates the user, you can use their user ID to look up profile data you maintain in your own database.

+You can use this same pattern to create users with pre-existing hashed passwords.
+Just change the value of the "hash" portion of the payload to any password that was hashed using code as you saw in the examples above.

 ## Learn More
 While this guide takes you deep into password hashing in Python, there are still many password security topics that I haven't covered.
 For example, how do you set strong password requirements?
 Should you validate that users aren't reusing compromised passwords?
 What other password hashing algorithms are out there?
 Here are a few more resources you should check out: